coreymjacobs/tca9548a/README.md

 //
 //use a callback to ensure that the port is enabled before proceeding with other processing
 //
-//for example, sensor1 is atached to port 2 on the multiplexer
+//for example, sensor1 is attached to port 2 on the multiplexer
 //
 <b>tca9548a_1.singlePortOn(2, doSomethingWithSensor());</b>